Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/solace_consumer_flow_trigger.md

 ![image2021-4-20_15_11_48](/Images/image2021_4_20_15_11_48.png)

-#### Create a Producer flow
+#### Create a producer flow

-To verify the created above Consumer flow, follow the [Solace Producer flow-node guide](/docs/developer_guide/flows/flow-nodes/solace_producer_flow-node/) to create a "Producer flow" to write JSON to the Solace topic called "messages".
+To verify the created above Consumer flow, follow the [Solace Producer flow-node guide](/docs/developer_guide/flows/flow_nodes/solace_producer_flow_node/) to create a "Producer flow" to write JSON to the Solace topic called "messages".
 Publishing with the Producer flow to the same topic will trigger the execution of the Consumer flow.